chrischow/dataandstuff/drafts/the-national-data-science-challenge.md

 We converted titles (from both the training and test set) and product attribute labels (hereafter referred to as labels) into binary features a.k.a binary term frequency (BTF) using Scikit-Learn's `TfidfVectorizer` function.
 Each binary feature indicated whether a specific N-gram (word or phrase) was present in that title.
 Therefore, the label BTFs indicated **matches between the titles and the correct label**, while the title BTFs served as a **bank of vocabulary**.
 The former was used to capture more straightforward relationships between the titles and their true labels, while the latter was used to capture more complex relationships between the text in the titles and their true labels.

 ### ML Algorithm
-We chose Logistic Regression (LR) as our classification algorithm.
+We chose Logistic Regression as our classification algorithm.
 Specifically, we used a One vs. Rest (OVR) approach for developing models.
 That is, assuming the target product attribute had *k* classes, we split the problem into *k* binary sub-problems.
 Each sub-problem predicted whether each entry belonged to class *K* or not.
 Scikit-Learn's `LogisticRegression` class was able to handle this with a single parameter.
 We performed basic fine tuning of the `C` parameter for regularisation to ensure that the models did not overfit to the training data.

 ### Results
 We fit all of the above into a ML pipeline using Scikit-Learn's `Pipeline` class.
 This ensured that there was no leakage, and facilitated cross validation (CV).
 We used 5-fold CV to evaluate our pipeline, and obtained MAP@2 scores between 85% and 99%, depending on the target product attribute.
 On the test set, we obtained a score of only 46%.
 I suspect this was because: